frovedis/frovedis/doc/tutorial/tutorial.md

 If you want to sort descendant order, you can use sort_desc.

-Again, sort produces sorted_dftable, instead of sort.
+Again, sort produces sorted_dftable, instead of dftable.
 The other columns are materialized when it is required.

 You can call sort even when the table is filtered_table, like this.